Board of directors

-Mr Turner has been a member of the Board since August 2006 and has been Chairman since February 2010.
-He is Chairman of the Board Performance and Renewal Committee and a member of the Risk Committee and the People & Remuneration Committee.
+He is Chairman of the Board Performance and Renewal Committee, and a member of the Risk Committee and the Remuneration Committee.

 Mr Turner has extensive experience in finance, international business and governance.

-He was CEO of Brambles Limited from October 2003 until his retirement in June 2007, and formerly CFO from 2001 to 2003.
-He was also Finance Director of GKN plc, Finance Director of Booker plc and spent six years with Mobil Oil.
+He was CEO of Brambles Limited from October 2003 until his retirement in June 2007, and formerly CFO from 2001 until 2003.
+He was also Finance Director of GKN plc and Finance Director of Booker plc, and spent six years with Mobil Oil.

-Qualifications: Institute of Chartered Accountants in England and Wales (Fellow).
+Qualifications: Fellow of the Institute of Company Directors, Fellow of the Institute of Chartered Accountants in England and Wales.

-Mr Narev commenced as Managing Director and Chief Executive Officer on 1 December 2011.
+Ian Narev was appointed Managing Director and Chief Executive Officer on 1 December 2011.

 Mr Narev joined the Group in May 2007.
 From then until January 2009, he was Group Head of Strategy, with responsibility for corporate strategy development, mergers and acquisitions and major cross business strategic initiatives.